Sentimentron/distributron/doc/cmd-REGISTER.md

 <tr><td colspan='3'><code>OK</code></td></tr>
 </table>

 The `REGISTER` command is a length-prefixed payload command.
-The payload consists of:
+The payload consists of one or more tuples containing:
 * The host that the service is running on.
 * The port that the service is running on.
 * The service name of that service.

 These fields are joined together with the <code>:</code> character.
+Each entry must end with a `,` character.

 Its response is <code>OK</code> if the registration succeeded.